kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 // PodGroupTemplateReference references the PodGroupTemplate object that
 // defines the template used to create the PodGroup. type PodGroupTemplateReference struct {
-   // WorkloadName defines the name of the Workload object (Scheduling Policy) this Pod belongs to.
+   // WorkloadName defines the name of the Workload object this PodGroup is part of.
+   //
-   // +required
+   // +optional
    WorkloadName string

-   // PodGroupTemplateName references the PodGroupTemplate name that defines
+  // PodGroupTemplateName references the PodGroupTemplate name that was used to
-   // the template for this PodGroup.
+  // create this PodGroup.
+  //
-   // +required
+  // +optional
    PodGroupTemplateName string
 }